-The Group CRO formulates credit risk management policies each year based on the basic risk management policy for the entire Group.
-Meanwhile, the Credit & Investment Planning Dept. is responsible for the comprehensive management of credit risk.
-This department drafts and administers credit risk regulations, including the Group's credit policies, and performs credit portfolio management including non-performing loans.
+At the Group, the Group CRO formulates credit risk management policies each year based on the group-wide basic policies for risk management.
+Meanwhile, the Credit & Investment Planning Department is responsible for the comprehensive management of credit risk.
+This department drafts and administers credit risk regulations, including the Group credit policies, manages non-performing loans, and performs other aspects of credit portfolio management.
 The Company has also established the Credit Risk Committee to serve as a body for deliberating on matters related to group-wide credit portfolios.

-At SMBC, the Company's major consolidated subsidiary, the Credit & Investment Planning Dept. of the Risk Management Unit is responsible for the comprehensive management of credit risk.
+At SMBC, the Company's major consolidated subsidiary, the Credit & Investment Planning Department within the Risk Management Unit furnishes the credit risk management system and is thus responsible for the comprehensive management of credit risk.
 This department establishes, revises or abolishes credit policies, the internal rating system, credit authority regulations, credit application regulations, and manages non-performing loans and other aspects of credit portfolio management.
-The department also controls SMBC's total credit risk by quantifying credit risk (i.e. calculating risk capital and risk-weighted assets) in cooperation with the Corporate Risk Management Dept. Moreover, the Credit Portfolio Management Dept. within the Credit & Investment Planning Dept. works to stabilize SMBC's overall credit portfolio through selling credit derivatives and loan claims.
+The department also cooperates with the Corporate Risk Management Department and Risk Management Information Dept in quantifying credit risk (risk capital and risk-weighted assets) and controls SMBC's entire credit risk.
+Moreover, the Credit & Investment Planning Dept. works to stabilize SMBC's overall credit portfolio through selling credit derivatives and loan claims.

-The credit departments of each business unit together with branches conduct credit risk management for loans handled by their units and manage their units' portfolios.
-Credit approval authority is generally determined based on the credit amounts and internal grades, and the credit departments focus on analysis and management of customers and transactions with relatively high credit risk.
-The Credit Administration Dept. is mainly responsible for formulating and implementing measures to reduce the exposure of non-performing loans.
-Through industrial and sector-specific surveys and studies of individual companies, the Corporate Research Dept. works to form an accurate idea of the circumstances of borrower companies and identify those with potentially troubled credit positions at early stage.
+The credit department in charge, in cooperation with branches, conducts credit risk assessments and manages credit portfolios within each credit department's jurisdiction.
+The credit approval authority is determined based on the credit amount and internal grades, while credit departments focus on the analysis and management of customers and transactions with relatively high credit risk.
+The Credit Administration Dept. is mainly responsible for formulating and implementing measures to reduce the exposure of non-performing loans of borrowers classified as potentially bankrupt or lower.
+Through industrial and sector-specific surveys and studies of individual companies, the Corporate Research Dept. works to form an accurate idea of the conditions of major borrower companies and identify those with potentially troubled credit positions at an early stage.

-Moreover, the Credit Risk Committee, a cross-departmental consultative body, rounds out SMBC's oversight systems for undertaking flexible and efficient control of credit risk and ensuring the overall soundness of SMBC's loan operations.
+Moreover, the Credit Risk Committee, a cross-departmental consultative body, rounds out SMBC's oversight system for undertaking flexible and efficient control of credit risks, and ensuring the overall soundness of the SMBC's loan operations.

-In addition to these, the Internal Audit Unit, operating independently of the business units, audits asset quality, grading accuracy, self- assessment, and appropriateness of the credit risk management system, and reports the audit results to the Management Committee and the Audit Committee.
+In addition to these, the Internal Audit Unit, operating independently of the business units, audits asset quality, the accuracy of gradings and self-assessment, and the state of credit risk management, and reports the results directly to the Management Committee and the Audit Committee.